happyfoxinc/helpstack-android/README.md

 </p>

-[**HelpStack**](http://www.helpstack.io)  is a library to provide in-app support for your app's users.
+**HelpStack** is a library to provide in-app support for your app's users, by connecting with the helpdesk of your choice.

 With HelpStack, you can:
-- Show Knowledge Base articles
+- Show (local/remote) FAQ articles
-- Let users create tickets from your app
+- Let users report issues within your app

 HelpStack supports the following helpdesk solutions:
 - HappyFox